 Red One Story

-And when he is kidnapped, the events of the film begin to escalate, in order to retrieve him and not waste Christmas Eve in vain, and prevent his kidnappers from using his unique power in their crazy plan.
+And when he is kidnapped, the events of the film begin to escalate to rescue him, not waste Christmas Eve in vain, and stop his kidnappers from using his unique power in their crazy plan.

-The movie looks amazing at first glance, and we will watch a very enjoyable movie, but then the fun comes at intervals, through the abilities enjoyed by Dwayne Johnson, the hero of the movie who bears the name Commander Drift, with the presence of the second hero Chris Evans who bears the name Jack.
+The movie looks amazing at first glance, and we will watch a very enjoyable film, but then the fun comes at intervals, thanks to the abilities of Dwayne Johnson, the hero of the movie who is called Commander Drift, along with the presence of the second hero, Chris Evans, who plays Jack.

-The pace of the movie is fun and enjoyable with its distinctive characters, but there are some points that will be discussed in detail here, and in the end you have complete freedom to evaluate this movie and give your opinion about it.
+The pace of the movie is fun and enjoyable, thanks to its distinctive characters.
+However, there are some points that will be discussed in detail here, and in the end, you have complete freedom to evaluate this movie and share your opinion.

 Movie Details

-The idea of a mythical world hidden from people's eyes wasn't bad, but it should have been given a little more attention, because I felt it was made only for the heroes of the film.
-Also, there is the unique power of Santa Claus, which cannot protect its owner from being kidnapped, which is a bit strange, but the filmmakers didn't need depth and accuracy in such a film, but they were aiming for adventure and excitement, which were also limited and came at intervals.
+The idea of a mythical world hidden from people's eyes wasn't bad, but it deserved a bit more attention because it seemed designed only for the film's heroes.
+Also, the unique power of Santa Claus cannot protect its owner from being kidnapped, which is a little strange, but the filmmakers didn't need depth or accuracy in such a film.
+They were aiming for adventure and excitement, which were also limited and came in intervals.

-Wouldn't it have been better if the witch had a stronger and more evil goal, by kidnapping Santa Claus in order to use his unique power, but she wanted to get rid of annoying or naughty children, and this is a very weak thing, as the logic of evil does not agree with doing something good for the world, by getting rid of those who might be the nucleus of evil later in this world.
+Wouldn't it have been better if the witch had a stronger and more evil goal, such as kidnapping Santa Claus to use his unique power?
+Instead, she wanted to get rid of annoying or naughty children, which is a very weak plan, because the logic of evil doesn't align with doing something good for the world—getting rid of those who could eventually be the core of evil.

-The witch also has great power, which we don't see her exploit much in the film.
-Her senses are also heightened when her name is said anywhere.
-She's also Lord Krampus's lover and supports his idea of a list of naughty children, which Santa Claus strongly opposes.
-Nevertheless, Lord Krampus intervenes to prevent her from completing her plan.
+The witch also possesses great power, but we rarely see her use it in the film.
+Her senses become sharper whenever her name is mentioned.
+She is also Lord Krampus's lover and supports his idea of creating a list of naughty children, which Santa Claus strongly opposes.
+However, Lord Krampus steps in to stop her from carrying out her plan.

-Aren't all of these things extremely ridiculous and contradict the logic of the characters in the film?
+Aren't all of these things really ridiculous and contradict the logic of the characters in the film?

-The adventure and excitement weren't at their strongest, even though the film was created to give the viewer that adventurous thrill.
-If you're making a film that lacks sufficient depth in its story, you must captivate the viewer with scenes rich in adventure and excitement, giving them appropriate power.
+The adventure and excitement weren't at their peak, even though the film was made to provide viewers with that adventurous thrill.
+If you're creating a film that lacks enough depth in its story, you need to engage the audience with scenes full of adventure and excitement, giving them the right amount of power.

-Also, the presence of the hero here didn't add anything new, nor did it offer any changes that would add to the film; rather, it was very traditional.
+Also, the hero's presence here didn't bring anything new or introduce any changes that would enhance the film; instead, it was very traditional.

-I felt that the film only appealed to young minds, who seek to see a film with adventure and action, regardless of any shortcomings in terms of story and good plot.
+I felt that the film only appealed to young minds, who want to see a movie with adventure and action, regardless of any flaws in the story and plot.

-The cost of producing a film like this is a bit exaggerated, even with its many stars.
-The final outcome was weak and unsatisfying to the viewer, who was expecting a story with some depth, excitement, action, and good adventure.
-Instead, it was limited to the latter, devoid of quality, and degraded to an average level of quality.
+The cost of making a movie like this is somewhat exaggerated, even with its many stars.
+The final result was weak and unsatisfying to viewers, who expected a story with depth, excitement, action, and adventure.
+Instead, it focused only on the last, lacking quality, and dropped to an average level.

 note

-Carrots seem to have a special significance in Red One, as they are the reindeer's food on the one hand, and the snowmen's weakness on the other, and my mind wandered for a moment, expecting them to be in the final scene.
+Carrots seem to hold special meaning in Red One, as they are both the reindeer's food and the snowmen's weakness, and my mind briefly wandered, expecting them to appear in the final scene.

-The visual and sound effects are good in the film, the cinematography is also good, the directing is somewhat good, the acting is fairly good, the casting and placement are good in relation to the story, and the film's premise is good.
+The visual and sound effects are good in the film, the cinematography is also good, the directing is somewhat good, the acting is fairly good, the casting and placement relate well to the story, and the film's premise is solid.

-Some of the paternal affection from Chris Evans was good, and the goal of bringing joy to children and their families is a beautiful goal, especially on Christmas Eve.
+Some of Chris Evans's paternal affection was genuine, and the aim of bringing happiness to children and their families is a wonderful goal, especially on Christmas Eve.

-I couldn't find anything else I could say was good, and I don't mean to ridicule the film or its actors, but it's definitely only suitable for a specific age group, in my humble opinion, and it should have been given a little more care in terms of the story and plot.
+I couldn't think of anything else I could honestly say was good, and I don't mean to mock the film or its actors, but it's definitely only appropriate for a certain age group, in my humble opinion.
+It also could have benefited from a bit more attention to the story and plot.

 Comments